• Skip to primary navigation

 hand holding squid tube stuffed will breadcrumb filling and stuffed calamari tubes on plate.

-Pour the marinara sauce over the squid and then place the pan in a preheated oven to cook for about 15-20 minutes.
-Garnish with a little chopped parsley and serve!
+Bake - Pour the marinara sauce over the squid and then place the pan in a preheated oven to cook for about 15-20 minutes.
+Garnish with a little chopped parsley or fresh basil and serve!

 browned stuffed calamari in a pan and simmered stuffed calamari in marinara sauce.